Updated: April 8, 2022

 Design how you want your life to be after a decade.
 Are you hoping to finally go into business?
-Then what business it that?
+Then what business is that?
 Start pursuing work in that industry to help you get closer to that goal.

-Do you see yourself becoming CEO of a company?
+Do you see yourself becoming the CEO of a company?
 Then learn the necessary skills to get promoted.
 Devour books on management and acquire the certifications to climb up the corporate ladder.

 Deciding on a long-term goal will help you make better decisions today.
 When faced with options in your career or personal life, you can simply ask which path will take you closer to where you want to go.

 I know that ten years is a long time, and a lot can happen and change, including your goal itself.
-But following a path is always better than walking aimlessly and hoping that your feet leads you to somewhere you like.
+But following a path is always better than walking aimlessly and hoping that your feet lead you to somewhere you like.